Patra3/PM-Plugins/PushbulletPM/README.md

 $pushbulletclass->getPushbulletUser($client_api_key);
 ```

 Be wary, the second method returns a user object directly from Pushbullet servers.

+NOTE: Since update 1.1.0, sendPush() now uses an efficient AsyncTask.
+If you want the old method (now deprecated),
+use directPush() with the same parameters as sendPush().

 ### What do you plan to add?
-I plan to add sending global pushes via command, player Pushbullet registration, and
-more stable features in the future.
+Everything seems to have been done.
+Working on slight fixes and tweaks as needed, but nothing else for now...

 ### Why is this plugin connecting to server?
 The plugin connects to an online server because pushses can't be curl()'d directly